ph4r5h4d/wait4it/README.md

 ![LICENSE](https://img.shields.io/github/workflow/status/ph4r5h4d/wait4it/Wait4it&#32;CI?style=for-the-badge) [![Docker Pull](https://img.shields.io/docker/pulls/ph4r5h4d/wait4it?style=for-the-badge)](https://hub.docker.com/r/ph4r5h4d/wait4it)  ![GO Version](https://img.shields.io/github/go-mod/go-version/ph4r5h4d/wait4it?style=for-the-badge) ![TAG](https://img.shields.io/github/v/tag/ph4r5h4d/wait4it?style=for-the-badge) ![LICENSE](https://img.shields.io/github/license/ph4r5h4d/wait4it?style=for-the-badge)

-A simple go application to test whether a port is ready to accept a connection or check MySQL or PostgreSQL server is ready or not, Also you can do Http call and check the response code and text in response.
+A simple go application to test whether a port is ready to accept a connection or check MySQL, PostgreSQL, MongoDB or Redis server is ready or not, Also you can do Http call and check the response code and text in response.
 It also supports **timeout** so it can wait for a particular time and then fail.

 ## Supported Modules